 Imagine, getting paid to do things you love and helping your clients get the results they always wanted.
 That’s a kickass job!

-Working as a barista is one of the best morning jobs for college students to make money in college because of the flexible hours and schedule.
+Working as a barista is one of the best morning jobs for students to make money in college because of the flexible hours and schedule.
 You can choose early morning shifts for days that you don’t have class or have late afternoon/evening classes.
+I would say it’s probably one of the best morning jobs for college students, especially if you choose to work at a popular chain like Starbucks.

-You’ll learn different kinds of coffee, make all sorts of coffee drinks, and meet a bunch of new people!
-It definitely fits you if you are into fashion and keeps up with the latest trends.
+Aside from getting free coffee, you’ll learn different kinds of coffee, make all sorts of coffee drinks, and meet a bunch of new people!
+It definitely fits you if you are into fashion and keep up with the latest trends.
 Have you ever seen a coffee shop where the baristas wear dress shirts and pants?
 Probably not.

-Baristas need to have great people skills as you’ll be making small chats with customers to lighten their mood.
-Being polite, recognizing people’s faces and names goes a long way in the service industry.
+Baristas need to have great people skills, as they’ll be making small chats with customers to lighten their mood.
+Being polite and recognizing people’s faces and names goes a long way in the service industry.

 Everyone can make a cup of coffee, but not everyone can make a great cup of coffee.